 - a label (the attribute that you want to predict)

 - features (attributes that are used as inputs to predict the label).

 For the house-price prediction scenario, the features could be:

 The label is the historical house price for that row of square footage, bedroom, and bathroom values and zip code.

 If you don't have your own data yet, try out one of these datasets:

-Once you select your scenario, data, and label, Model Builder trains the model.
+Once you select your scenario, environment, data, and label, Model Builder trains the model.

 What is training?